Pers8/obsidian-files/TOK exercice.md

 **Conjecture:** A conclusion that is formed based on incomplete information; or a conclusion that is not yet accepted as fully certain.

+**Evidence:** Information or data that supports or demonstrates a statement, idea, or assertion is referred to as evidence.
+It is derived via observation, experimentation, or other sorts of investigation and is used to substantiate or support an argument or conclusion.